How to calculate Germany’s per diem rates (2024)

 Since it would be time-consuming, complicated, and potentially unfair to have individual businesses set their own rates, the government does it for them.
 So as long as the rates are easy to understand and make sense, this is a good thing.

-It also prevents the need for itemized expense claims - something employees generally hate.
+It also prevents the need for itemised expense claims - something employees generally hate.
 You don’t need to submit every receipt and take hours filling in expense reports.
 If you travel for X number of days, you receive Y in reimbursement.

 The rates depend on travel duration and destination (see table below).